Wintino5/Regex_TutorialWJR/gistURL.md

 # A Regex matching a URL

-A regualr expression, or regex is a series of special characters that define a search pattern.
+A regular expression, or regex is a series of special characters that define a search pattern.
 In this gist, we will be diving into a regex that matches a URL.

 ## Summary
 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/